-Board of Directors and Shareholders
+Board of Directors and Shareholders Griffon Corporation

 We have audited the accompanying consolidated balance sheets of Griffon Corporation (a Delaware corporation) and subsidiaries (the "Company") as of September 30, 2016 and 2015, and the related consolidated statements of operations and comprehensive income(loss), shareholders' equity, and cash flows for each of the three years in the period ended September 30, 2016.
 We also have audited the Company's internal control over financial reporting as of September 30, 2016, based on criteria established in the 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 Our audits of the basic consolidated financial statements included the financial statement schedule listed in the index appearing under Item 15(a)(2).
-The Company's management is responsible for these financial statements, financial statement schedule, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
+The Company's management is responsible for these financial statements, financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
 Our responsibility is to express an opinion on these financial statements, financial statement schedule and an opinion on the Company's internal control over financial reporting based on our audits.